snowmany19/ClientIQ/SECURITY_AUDIT_REPORT.md

 ## 🎉 Conclusion

-IncidentIQ has been successfully transformed from a development prototype to a production-ready SaaS application with enterprise-grade security.
+A.I.ncident📊 - AI Incident Management Dashboard has been successfully transformed from a development prototype to a production-ready SaaS application with enterprise-grade security.
 The application now meets industry standards and is ready for sale on platforms like Flippa or Acquire.

 **Key Achievements:**
 - ✅ All critical security vulnerabilities resolved